 Stash’s “Stash+” account can be accessed for $9/month and gives clients access to all of the features in the Growth account with the addition of investing accounts for 2 kids, a metal card with 2x stock-back, and monthly market insight reports from top research analysts.

 The Stash app is a great option for those who are more interested in saving for their future and are looking for an online service where they can track savings, investments, retirement accounts, etc more easily.
 They also offer pre-built portfolios and caters to the novice investor.
-You will not find retirement accounts, custodial accounts or portfolio guidance on Robinhood.
+You will not find retirement accounts, custodial accounts, or portfolio guidance on Robinhood.

 Both Robinhood and Stash offer educational tools and research reports.
 However, Stash has the upper hand when it comes to customer service.
-A common complaint among Robinhood users is the poor customer service.
+A common complaint among Robinhood users is their poor customer service.
 Stash also offers some other unique banking features and a rewards program which is not something seen on Robinhood.

 At the end of the day, it all comes down to the specific investor, their goals, time horizon, and which features they are personally looking for in an online broker.